nnienaber2/conduct/privacy-policy.md

 ---

 ## What information Era of Health collects and why information from website browsers
-If you're just browsing the website or mobile app, we collect the same basic information that most websites and apps collect.
+If you're just browsing the [Website](terminology.md#website) or mobile app, we collect the same basic information that most websites and apps collect.
 We use common internet technologies, such as cookies and web server logs.
 This is stuff we collect from everybody, whether they have an account or not.

-The information we collect about all visitors to our website and the mobile app includes the visitor’s browser type, language preference, referring site, additional requested, and the date and time of each visitor request.
+The information we collect about all visitors to our [Website](terminology.md#website) and the mobile app includes the visitor’s browser type, language preference, referring site, additional requested, and the date and time of each visitor request.
 We also collect potentially personally-identifying information like Internet Protocol (IP) addresses.

 ## Why do we collect this?
-We collect this information to better understand how our website visitors use Era of Health and to monitor and protect the security of the website and mobile app.
+We collect this information to better understand how our [Website](terminology.md#website) visitors use Era of Health and to monitor and protect the security of the [Website](terminology.md#website) and mobile app.

 ## Information from users with accounts
 If you create an account, we require some basic information at the time of account creation.
 You will create your own password, and we will ask you for a valid email account and phone number.
 You also have the option to give us more information if you want to, and this may include "Protected Health Information."